XiaoXiao-Woo/UDL/README.md

 python run_DCFNet.py
 ```

-Note that default configures don't fit other environments, you can modify configures in **pansharpening/models/DCFNet/option_DCFNet.py**.
+Note that default configurions don't fit other environments, you can modify configures in **pansharpening/models/DCFNet/option_DCFNet.py**.

 Benefit from mmcv/config.py, the project has the global configures in Basis/option.py, option_DCFNet  inherits directly from Basis/option.py.